-I hereby attest that I have satisfactorily completed all period, according to the training program approved by All information contained within this report is accurate the Credentials and Residency Committee.
+ted all of the requirements for the stated reporting ved by the Credentials and Residency Committee. ccurate, complete, and truthful.

 Resident Name Reporting Period

 Resident Signature Date (month/day/year)

 Resident Supervisor Certification

-I hereby attest that the above resident has satisfactoristic the reporting period, according to the training program Residency Committee.
-I have reviewed and approved Mentor signatures and documentation of immersion, sequirements.
-I have also reviewed and approved any and any necessary case logs. a approved by the Credentials and the resident's progress report, including seminar, and continuing education
+the reporting period, according to the traini Residency Committee.
+I have reviewed and a Mentor signatures and documentation of in sfactorily completed all of his/her requirements for ng program approved by the Credentials and pproved the resident's progress report, including mmersion, seminar, and continuing education red any required procedures performed checklists

 Resident Supervisor Name

 Resident Supervisor Signature Date (month/day/year)